-Serial Leaker John Prosser Pegs New iMac for August Launch
+Serial Leaker Jon Prosser Pegs New iMac for August Launch

-Serial leaker John Prosser has moved to quash sketchy rumors that Apple could release a new iMac as soon as this week.
+Serial leaker Jon Prosser has moved to quash sketchy rumors that Apple could release a new iMac as soon as this week.

 Rumors about the imminent launch of an Intel-based iMac with an unchanged design appeared over the weekend, but originated from Twitter accounts with no track record for accurate leaks.